 Goose VPN – I know the name sounds weird, right?
 But you’ll actually be surprised by how good this VPN really is.
-To be honest, I had very low expectations at the time of writing this Goose VPN review.
+To be honest, I had very low expectations at the time of writing this Goose VPN review in Japan.

 However, after playing around with it for a week, I found it to be a pretty decent VPN service.

 I was not only able to unblock US Netflix with Goose VPN, but also download relatively large torrent files with ease.
 As for speeds, I didn’t find it to be too slow.
 I also really like their apps as well.
 Although slightly dated-looking, they work pretty great.

 That being said, while Goose VPN is a pretty decent service, it is not the best option out there.
 I say this because it lacks a bit in terms of what it has to offer.

 Overall, after weighing all the pros and cons of Goose VPN, I’ve given it 3.5 stars in this review.

 My Rating Criteria – Goose VPN review in Japan